 The purpose of the project is to demonstrate that an integrated approach that combines higher prices (a living income reference price) as well as improved productivity (including better agricultural practices, inputs, diversification) is needed to improve cocoa farmers’ household incomes.

 Mission allies in the Open Chain pay a Living Income Reference Price for cocoa beans.
-That means Tony’s pays an additional $ 825 per MT, which is 63% above the market price (based on the 19/20 cocoa season).
+For 2022-2023, this means on top of the farmgate price of 1344 dollars, 1096 dollars of premiums are paid to reach the LIRP (or 82% above the farmgate price).
 Simply paying this higher price does not result in a living income for farmers however; it needs to happen in tandem with other activities.

-As such, the project will work on increasing productivity and diversification through the implementation of Individual Farmer Development Plans (IFDP) and coaching.
-Digitization of these plans at the coops will allow them to service their farmers better and gain efficiencies of scale in their procurement.
-The project will show that the total investments in the IFDP methodology are earned back through an increased productivity in cocoa and higher yields from diversification.
+As such, the project has worked on increasing productivity and diversification through the implementation of Individual Farmer Development Plans (IFDP) and coaching.
+Digitization of these plans at the coops allows them to service their farmers better and gain efficiencies of scale in their procurement.

-Lastly, the project will help create labor gangs equipped with technical expertise and dedicated machinery.
+Lastly, the project helped create labor gangs equipped with technical expertise and dedicated machinery.
 Farmers have the option of reinvesting the premium they receive in technical assistance of such a gang.